 I packed everything back up and headed back home.

 I had such an amazing day.
 I was able to surpass my expectations I had set for myself and become familiar with the track quite quickly.
-Once again, I’m astonished with how much abuse my car takes.
+Once again, I’m astonished by how much abuse my car takes.
 Clocking almost one thousand total miles in only 24 hours, and not skipping a single beat (except running low on fuel).
 This thing is truly a testament to how tough SOHC motors are.
 I’m going to say that I wasn’t too comfortable after sitting in the bucket seat for that many miles, and on the way home, I was wishing I had a stock seat to sit in.
 I encourage anyone to try and make it out to one of these “Test Day’s.”
 It may seem a little overwhelming at first, but everyone there is polite and respectful.
 If you practice good track etiquette, everyone will be cool with you.
 Don’t worry about breaking or going off.
 People were doing this all day long!
 When people would go off, if they could keep driving, everything was fine.
 It was unfortunate though because this caused a lot of dirt and rocks to get on the track, making it slippery in certain areas.
 I would say that this is as close as you can get to wheel-to-wheel racing without actually doing it.
 It’s not like a normal HPDE event where they specifically tell you not to race anyone; there really aren’t “enforced” rules when out on the track.

 If you’re at all nervous about taking your first step towards hitting the track, I would suggest you fight the jitters/anxiety and just do it.
 The only way to gain experience is to actually get out on a track—it’s such a different feeling than you’ll ever get driving on streets.
 Let my car be the perfect example: You don’t need anything special to get out on the track, stop making excuses for yourself.
 Just put some higher temp brake fluid in, and you’ll be fine.
 Yes, I have pads, but if it’s truly your first time on a track, you won’t be able to be fast enough to exceed the limits of stock pads.
 If you do, then all that means is you’re ready for some upgrades.
 I have the cheap Tein’s, street tires, SOHC motor, full interior, and a stock steering wheel.
 YOU CAN DO IT TOO!